lilltroll77/Decimate_bitstream_XMOS/README.md

 This example runs on the XMOS XCORE-200 explorer kit.
 Connect port 1N with port 1M with a jumper on tile 0.

-The latency between when the last bit on the port is read until the FIR filtreation is ready is only 3 instruction cycles.
+The latency between when the last bit on the port is read until the FIR calculation has finished is only 3 instruction cycles.
 On the 4:th cycle the result is sent on a streaming channel.